 Research your anticipated accommodation.
 You can Google reviews, websites, and any source that has information on accommodation and other features of a hotel.
 Look at posted pictures - for instance, if they appear as artsy close-ups, the accommodation may have something to hide, which is why the pictures are not appealing and clear.

 You could further check with images posted on social media - Instagram, Tiktok, and Facebook among others.
 The website, TripAdvisor is a source of valuable information.
 Remember: A picture speaks a thousand words!
 However, a physical visit before booking beats every doubt.
 If you are not able to visit, try getting someone to confirm your expectations about your accommodation.

-If your travel will involve hiring taxis, or hopping into public transport, factor in these costs before booking your accommodation.
-It would make sense if you added this cost to your hotel budget and book into a more central location.
+If your travel will involve hiring taxis, or hopping into public transport, then factor in these costs before booking your accommodation.
+It will make sense if you added this cost to your hotel budget and book into a more central location.